MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/advanced-user-notifications.md

 completionHandler (UNNotificationContentExtensionResponseOption.DismissAndForwardAction);
 ```

-### Working with the Text Input Action in Custom UI
+### Working with the text input action in custom UI

 Depending on the design of the app and the Notification, there might be times that require the user to enter text into the Notification (such as replying to a message).
 A Notification Content Extension has access to the built-in text input action just like a standard notification does.